dgleich/bisquik/README.md

       -s, --stats  collect sampling statistics
         The statistics are written to <output>.stats

+      -d PATH, --dir=PATH  change the output directory The default output name is <degfile>.<k>  Given PATH, bisquik changes the path on <degfile> to PATH, and searches for the first empty file with name
+        <PATH>/<degfile without path>.<k>.edges.
+Changing the
+        output directory affects all other outputs as well.

       -o NAME, --output=NAME  the root output name
         The default output name is <degfile>.<k>  Given NAME, bisquik searches for the first empty file with name